 10 Essential Things to Know Before Visiting Botswana

 Planning an unforgettable vacation can be an exhilarating journey in itself.
 Botswana stands out as a breathtaking destination, but adequate preparation is key to fully savoring all it has to offer.
-Below, we've compiled essential information to ensure your Botswana experience is seamless and memorable.
+Below, I've compiled essential information to ensure your Botswana experience is seamless and memorable.

 Heads up: this page may include affiliate links.
 By clicking and/or purchasing, I may receive a small commission at no extra cost for you.
 I only recommend tools I have personally vetted.